CHAKOTAY99/thymeblog/README.md

 2. Generate new folder and place everything in it.
 3. Handle generating indexes

-I think to keep everything simple, I will build the index pages at the very last so they can have a complete list.
+I learned a big mistake.
+I should always process the metadata first.